MicroRec: Efficient Recommendation Inference by Hardware and Data Structure Solutions: Evaluation

 \section{Evaluation}

 We evaluate the performance of MicroRec for both end-to-end recommendation inference and embedding lookups alone.
-Given models from the recent recommendation inference benchmark~\cite{facebook_benchmark} and real-world industrial deployment, MicroRec outperforms the optimized CPU baseline significantly under all experiment settings.
+Given real-world models from Alibaba and the recent recommendation inference benchmark~\cite{facebook_benchmark}, MicroRec outperforms the optimized CPU baseline significantly under all experiment settings.